ricksteruk/aya_devnet_guide/prometheus_guide.md

 Look in the `monitoring_assets` folder in this repo and download the `aya_node_template.json` to your desktop

-Click on `Dashboards` in the left hand side menu bar, and then click `New` and select `import` from the dropdown menu
+In Grafana click on `Dashboards` in the left hand side menu bar, and then click `New` and select `import` from the dropdown menu

 ![EnterURL](monitoring_assets/dashboard_new_import.png)